MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/polybase-connectivity-configuration-transact-sql.md

  Is the new configuration setting. *value* is **int**, with a default of NULL.
 The maximum value depends on the individual option.

  **'hadoop connectivity'**
- Specifies the type of Hadoop data source for all connections from PolyBase to Hadoop clusters or Azure blob storage (WASB).
+ Specifies the type of Hadoop data source for all connections from PolyBase to Hadoop clusters or Azure Blob Storage (WASB).
 This setting is required in order to create an external data source for an external table.
 For more information, see [CREATE EXTERNAL DATA SOURCE (Transact-SQL)](../../t-sql/statements/create-external-data-source-transact-sql.md),

  These are the Hadoop connectivity settings and their corresponding supported Hadoop data sources.
 Only one setting can be in effect at a time.
 Options 1, 4, and 7 allow multiple types of external data sources to be created and used across all sessions on the server.